 - Wellness is the ability to live life fully, with vitality and meaning.
-Wellness is dynamic and multidimensional; it incorporates physical, emotional, intellectual, spiritual, interpersonal and social, and environmental dimensions. - As chronic diseases have become the leading cause of death in the United States, people have recognized that they have greater control over, and greater responsibility for, their health than ever before.

-- The Healthy People initiative seeks to achieve a better quality of life for all Americans.
-The broad goals of the Healthy People 2010 report are to increase quality and years of healthy life and to eliminate health disparities among Americans. - Health-related differences among people that have implications for wellness can be described in the context of gender, ethnicity, income and education, disability, geographic location, and sexual orientation. - Although heredity, environment, and health care all play roles in wellness and disease, behavior can mitigate their effects. - Behaviors and habits that reinforce wellness include (1) taking an active, responsible role in your health; (2) managing stress; (3) maintaining self-esteem and good interpersonal relationships; (4) understanding sexuality and having satisfying intimate relationships; (5) avoiding tobacco and other drugs and restricting alcohol intake; (6) eating well, exercising, and maintaining healthy weight; (7) knowing about diseases and injuries and protecting yourself against them; (8) understanding and wisely using the health care system; (9) knowing when to seek treatment for an illness; (10) understanding and accepting the processes of aging and dying; and (11) understanding how the environment affects your health and working to improve the environment. - To make lifestyle changes, you need information about yourself, your health habits, and resources available to help you change. - You can increase your motivation for behavior change by examining the benefits and costs of change, boosting self-efficacy, and identifying and overcoming key barriers to change. - The stages of change model describes six stages that people move through as they try to change their behavior: precontemplation, contemplation, preparation, action, maintenance, and termination. - A specific plan for change can be developed by (1) monitoring behavior by keeping a journal, (2) analyzing the recorded data, (3) setting specific goals, (4) devising strategies for modifying the environment, rewarding yourself, and involving others, and (5) making a personal contract. - To start and maintain a behavior change program you need commitment, a well-developed plan, social support, and a system of rewards. - Although we cannot control every aspect of our health, we can make a difference in helping create an environment that supports wellness for everyone.
+Wellness is dynamic and multidimensional; it incorporates physical, emotional, intellectual, spiritual, interpersonal and social, and environmental dimensions. - As chronic diseases have become the leading cause of death in the United States, people have recognized that they have greater control over, and greater responsibility for, their health than ever before. - The Healthy People initiative seeks to achieve a better quality of life for all Americans.
+The broad goals of the Healthy People 2010 report are to increase quality and years of healthy life and to eliminate health disparities among Americans. - Health-related differences among people that have implications for wellness can be described in the context of gender, ethnicity, income and education, disability, geographic location, and sexual orientation. - Although heredity, environment, and health care all play roles in wellness and disease, a healthy lifestyle can mitigate their effects. - To make lifestyle changes, you need information about yourself, your health habits, and resources available to help you change. - You can increase your motivation for behavior change by examining the benefits and costs of change, boosting self-efficacy, and identifying and overcoming key barriers to change. - The stages of change model describes six stages that people move through as they try to change their behavior: precontemplation, contemplation, preparation, action, maintenance, and termination. - A specific plan for change can be developed by (1) monitoring behavior by keeping a journal; (2) analyzing the recorded data; (3) setting specific goals; (4) devising strategies for modifying the environment, rewarding yourself, and involving others; and (5) making a personal contract. - Although we cannot control every aspect of our health, we can make a difference in helping create an environment that supports wellness for everyone.